 In recent years, all kinds of collagen and pseudo-collagen products have appeared on the market making it increasingly difficult to know which brands to trust.
-How they are made (being hydrolysed is important, which I’ll go on to explain) and what they are made of (fish, beef, even vegan sources) can affect how they perform.
+How they are made (being hydrolysed is important, which I’ll go on to explain) and what they are made of (fish, beef, pork, even vegan sources) can affect how they perform.
 You also need to make sure you take the right dose for it to be effective.

 Here's what you need to know about collagen supplements:

 The collagen you ingest doesn't automatically become new collagen.
 It's first broken down into amino acids and peptides and then distributed to where the body needs.
 Some of these will then be used to make new collagen in your skin, but they could equally be directed to other places.

 Once absorbed by the gut into the bloodstream, the collagen peptides and amino acids have a dual action.
 Firstly, the free amino acids provide building blocks for the formation of new collagen fibres and secondly the collagen peptides bind to fibroblast receptors to stimulate the production of new collagen, elastin and hyaluronic acid.